-There are three jars included: the 32-ounce pitcher for heating ingredients, plus a 40-ounce and 24-ounce jar similar to what comes with NutriBullet's personal blenders.
+This blender comes with three jars: the 32-ounce pitcher for heating ingredients, plus a 40-ounce and 24-ounce jar similar to what comes with NutriBullet's personal blenders.
 All the jars have handles, but there isn't a resealable to-go lid, which is disappointing if you want to take your blends out of the house.
 If you're looking for a more conventional full-size blender, you might prefer the NutriBullet Smart Touch Blender Combo.
 It has a bigger 64-ounce capacity in its main jar that you can use for hot blending.
 It also comes with a pair of personal jars for smoothies, along with to-go lids.
-However, it can't crush ice without liquid in the jar and has a hard time blending hard ingredients like nuts.
+However, it can only crush ice with liquid in the jar and has difficulty blending hard ingredients like nuts.

 NutriBullet sells a range of personal blenders.
 Models like the NutriBullet Pro+ and NutriBullet 900 are bigger, more powerful versions of Magic Bullet's personal blenders.
 Unlike Magic Bullet, NutriBullet offers a selection of full-size blenders that offer different features, like hot blending.
 They don't have a personal blender/food processor combo.
 However, they make a few 'Speciality' blenders, including the NutriBullet GO, a battery-powered personal blender, and the NutriBullet Immersion Blender, a hand blender meant for hot blending directly in a pot or pan.